 - Versailles is especially contrasted to the Austrian Court, where the protocol was nowhere as rigid and the sober Maria Theresa would allow only the smallest amount of luxury and no deadly politicking.
 Some of Marie Antoinette's problems come from growing up there, resulting in her being initially too open and naive for Versailles' standards (and never fully growing out of her naivete) and being blinded by the magnificent opulency of the French court.

 - The Russian noble houses in Nikolai Dante, especially the ruling Makarovs and the Romanovs.

-- Most, if not all incarnations of the Hellfire Club in the X-Men Comics.
-While they are not actually royality, they try their best to invoke this.
+- Most, if not all incarnations of the Hellfire Club in the X-Men comics.
+While they are not actually royalty, they try their best to invoke this.

 - Luther Arkwright: Queen Anne presides over a court of deadly intrigue and decadent orgies in Heart of Empire.
 Her closest servants view her absorbing the vitality of her enemies as their "favourite bit".

-- Louis XVI's court as portrayed in the French movie Ridicule exemplifies this trope, showcasing how nobles' political power and status was highly dependent on their wit.
-One victim of a mocking jest saw his request to the King rejected, got ostracised and ended up killing himself as a result.
+- Louis XVI's court as portrayed in the French movie Ridicule exemplifies this trope, showcasing how nobles' political power and status is highly dependent on their wit.
+One victim of a mocking jest sees his request to the King rejected, gets ostracized and ends up killing himself as a result.

 - Spoofed (among many other tropes) in The Court Jester.